rockandska/fzf-obc/docs/basic_vs_globs.md

 Adding `**` at the end of the cursor before pressing <TAB\> activate the GLOB completion.

-It have multiple effects depending on the situation :
+It has multiple effects depending on the situation :

 - Allow recursive and multiple selection on complete functions used for path/files lookup :
     - _filedir